BEWARE OF CLAD OVER CONSERVATORY ROOFS

 Things to consider

 • Weight: Clad over solutions can be too heavy for the existing frames as they use heavy timber, insulation materials and tiles.
 Any old conservatory needs to have a roof that is lightweight.
 The lightest solid roof systems weigh around 31KG/M ².
-Tip: Always ask your installer for the total weight of the new roof?
+Tip: Always ask your installer for the total weight of the replacement conservatory roof?

-• Structural integrity: Conservatory roofs were originally designed to specifically work with glass or polycarbonate panels to withstand high winds and heavy snowloads and manage the resulting deflections.
+• Structural integrity: conservatory roofs were originally designed to specifically work with glass or polycarbonate panels to withstand high winds and heavy snowloads and manage the resulting deflections.
 Solid roofs need to be much more rigid and so original bars and beams should always be removed and completely replaced to avoid leaks or cracked plaster.
 Tip: Stay at home or ask a neighbour to observe the early part of the installation to ensure the entire roof is removed.

 • Fire Safety: Clad over systems are never effectively fire-tested as the entire roof structure must be tested.
 The original structure varies from job to job which means that only the components could be tested.
 Solid roofs must be classified as AC, AB or AA in accordance with BS476-3.
 Tip: Ask to see the fire safety certificate of the entire roof system before you commit to the project.